javiearth/git-course/git-course.md

 You see the only two commits we've made so far.
 In the top commit (the newest), next to the hash you see the word 'master', this is the only branch of our project and this means that the last commit in the branch is that one where it is placed.

 You also see that the HEAD has moved from the second to the first commit we did, this is because you are working in this version of the project now.
-So, if you open the directory of the project you'll notice it has come back to a previous version, before adding the spanish omelette recipe (or whatever you added).
+So, if you open the directory of the project you'll notice it has come back to a previous version, before adding the Spanish omelette recipe (or whatever you added).
 The changes made to recipes.md are not longer there, we lost our recipe!

-You can continue working again in your project from this version as if the last commit never happened, but we want the spanish omelette recipe back, don't we?
+You can continue working again in your project from this version as if the last commit never happened, but we want the Spanish omelette recipe back, don't we?
 Let's try something:

 `$ git checkout master`